 These are the basic stages of mouth cancer:

-Also called carcinoma in situ, this is the very beginning of the scale.
+Stage 0 is also called carcinoma in situ, and this is the very beginning of the scale.
 It describes abnormal cells in the lining of the lips or oral cavity, which have the potential to become cancer.

 Stage I describes a very early stage of cancer.
 The tumor is not more than 2 centimeters, and the cancer has not reached the lymph nodes.